-This menu choice allows selecting: SpotCheck or Continuous or fast-Mea modes of operation, as well as selecting the first derivative value for determining stability.
+This menu choice allows selecting either SpotCheck or Continuous modes of operation.
 Use the sel button to switch between modes of operation.
 In the SpotCheck mode it is assumed that the sensor is normally kept in desiccant.
 Occasionally it is connected to the gas to be measured and a single quick spot measurement is made.
 In this mode the measurement graph spans 3 minutes to indicate if the reading is stable.
 When the line seems flattened the reading can be taken.
 In the Continuous mode it is assumed that the analyzer is normally kept attached to the gas to be measured.
 In this mode the measurement graph spans 90 minutes to indicate the recent history of the measurement.